SalahDafalla/Excel-Data-Analysis-Project/README.md

 ## [Salary Analysis Project](Project_2-Analysis)
-As a job seeker, I’ve always been surprised by the lack of data exploring the most optimal jobs and skills in the data science market.
-I set out to understand what skills top employers request and how to land more pay.
+As a job seeker, I’m often surprised by how little data exists on the most valuable jobs and skills in the data science market.
+This project explores which skills top employers request and what it takes to land higher-paying roles.

 ![1_Salary_Dashboard.png](/0_Resources/Images/2_Project_Analysis_Chart1.png)
 ![1_Salary_Dashboard.png](/0_Resources/Images/2_Project_Analysis_Chart3.png)